ddodds42/c4ads_nda_nonsensitive/Manual_Entity_Resolution.md

 ## Phase 4: Using the SAMS to gauge the accuracy of current in-app searches.

-Use your manually reconciled entities, which you've recorded in the SAMS excel sheet, to compare it to SanctionExplorer search results.
+Use your manually reconciled entities, which you've recorded in the SAMS excel sheet, to compare it to in-app search results.
 Measure and record those results.

-### 4.1) Search the entity in SanctionExplorer by their most commonly occurring name / alias.
+### 4.1) Search the entity in the deployed app by their most commonly occurring name / alias.
 The most common alias may not yeild a search result.
 It's rare, but in that case just keep hunting using other next most common aliases until a search yeilds an entity card.
 If the entity is not found after hunting with all aliases, then record the search accuracy for that entity as 0%.
 If you do find an entity card in a search result, click it to open it and evaluate.

 ![find in SanctionEx](/Notebooks_and_Data/David_Dodds_Files/images/SanctEx_4_1.JPG)